yym68686/ChatGPT-Telegram-Bot/README.md

 gpt4free is an open-source project that reverse-engineers multiple platforms to use models like gpt4/gpt3 for free.
 As it's a free API, it may be unstable, so please use it with caution.
 If you have your own API, it is recommended to use that as a priority.

+You can enable gpt4free by simply clicking on it in the `/info` command.
+Please note that gpt4free does not support all models.
+You can check the gpt4free documentation to see which models it supports.
+Once gpt4free is enabled, all questions and searches will use the gpt4free API.
+If you encounter any errors, please copy the robot's backend log to @yym68686, or open an issue on GitHub.
+Our developers will resolve it as soon as possible.

 - After setting the `NICK`, there's no response when I @ the bot, and it only replies when the message starts with the nick.
 How can I make it respond to both the nick and @botname?

 In a group chat scenario, if the environment variable `NICK` is not set, the bot will receive all group messages and respond to all of them.
 Therefore, it is necessary to set `NICK`.
 After setting `NICK`, the bot will only respond to messages that start with `NICK`.
 So, if you want to @ the bot to get a response, you just need to set NICK to @botname.
 This way, when you @ the bot in the group, the bot will detect that the message starts with @botname, and it will respond to the message.